technolaji/github4s/docs/src/main/tut/repository.md

 ### List status for a specific Ref

-You can also list status through `listStatus`; it take as arguments:
+You can also list statuses through `listStatuses`; it take as arguments:

 - the repository coordinates (`owner` and `name` of the repository).
 - a git ref (a `SHA`, a branch `name` or a tag `name`).